15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - Will you sell when your property reaches a certain value, or when your portfolio is worth a certain amount?

-- If you buy to let, will you sell if the rent/yield/profits drop to a certain point – should that ever happen?
+- If you buy-to-let, will you sell if the rent/yield/profits drop to a certain point – should that ever happen?

 Tip 10: Get Expert Advice on Finance